-How to choose where Safari for iOS stores Favorites
+How to choose where Safari on iPhone and iPad saves Favorites

-Step 1: Open Settings on your iOS device.
+1) Open Settings on your iPhone or iPad.

 As mentioned, you can quickly access your Favorites when you enter an address, search or create a new tab, as shown right below.

-How to choose where Safari for Mac stores Favorites
+How to choose where Safari on Mac saves Favorites